ULL-ESIT-PL/babel-learning/doc/tan-liu-babel-macros/tan-liu-babel-macros.md

 It is quite accurate the list of observations on the disadvantages of crating custom syntax.

-- Documentaion and community support
+- Documentation and community support
 - Tooling: Linting, Editor syntax higlighting, etc.
 - Maintainability: It is impossible to keep the pace and at surely the future of any extension depends on the acceptance of the community.